 Oxygen is a necessary component of cellular respiration.
 Cellular respiration is the process by in which our bodies break down sugar (from the foods you eat) and turn it into adenosine triphosphate (ATP).
 Think of ATP as the body’s useable form of energy.
 ATP is then used to perform work at the cellular level (i.e. “do” all of the things your body needs to do to continue living).

-Obviously, the process of cellular respiration is much more complicated than that (here’s a link to a fun Kreb’s Cycle rap video) with multiple metabolic pathways for producing ATP, but for the purpose of this blog post, this is what you need to know:
+Obviously, the various energy pathways in which we create fuel, both with and without oxygen, are much more complicated than that, but for the purpose of this blog post, this is what you need to know:

 Cellular respiration provides cells with the energy they need to function.
-So, no oxygen, cellular respiration eventually stops, no energy to “fuel” your cells.
+So, without oxygen, eventually cellular respiration eventually stops (as anaerobic pathways are not infinite).
+The result: no more energy to “fuel” your cells.
 And when your cells run out of fuel, they stop working, and your body shuts down.

 What Happens When We Breathe?